revbayes/revbayes.github.io/tutorials/sse/bisse.md

 {% section Introduction | introduction %}

-This tutorial describes how to specify character state-dependent branching process models in RevBayes.
+This tutorial describes how to specify character state-dependent branching process models in RevBayes {% cite Hoehna2016b %}.
 For more details on the theory behind these models, please see the introductory page: {% page_ref sse/bisse-intro %}.

 This tutorial will explain how to fit the BiSSE and MuSSE models to data using Markov chain Monte Carlo (MCMC).
 RevBayes is a powerful tool for SSE analyses: to specify HiSSE model, please see {% page_ref sse/hisse %}, for the ClaSSE model, please see {% page_ref sse/classe %}